embedded-graphics/embedded-graphics/MIGRATING-0.6-0.7.md

 + }
 ```

-## For crates that handle images
+## Image format support crates

-Crates that handle images must now implement the `ImageDrawable` and `OriginDimensions` traits from [`embedded-graphics-core`](#the-embedded-graphics-core-crate) to integrate with embedded-graphics.
+Image format support crates must now implement the `ImageDrawable` and `OriginDimensions` traits from [`embedded-graphics-core`](#the-embedded-graphics-core-crate) to integrate with embedded-graphics.

 The below examples shows an implementation for an imaginary `MyRgb888Image` which uses 24 bit RGB color.